 - more commands

 – additional commands, popular figures and commands that are widely used at the time.

 Some of these may be replaced after a while, depending on the developement in rueda groups around the country.

-In 2011 a few new commands were added, and some were taken out – see list of used-to-be standard figures.
+In 2011 a few new commands were added, and some were taken out.

 In the 2014 revision the most signifficant changes was to divide the rueda commands into 4 levels, and to add a section of combinations of commands.

 The ide behind the levels was to suggest an order in which the rueda commands are taught and learned, to make it easier for new rueda dancers to start with commands that are most widely used.
 The section with combinations is meant as a help for callers and teachers, with ideas to how to combine commands, and especially the general commands, the add-ons, the vocabulary and the other sections.

 Other additions in 2014 were: a few new rueda commands, some more vocabulary, 3 new rueda structures.